 Springtime sees an increase in kids’ energy levels, which often leads to a corresponding drop in yours- LOL!
 Kids thrive on creativity, and if you get into crafts with them, it’s double the fun for everyone.
 Here 5 fun spring crafts for kids.
 Crafts are a really great way to show kids they can make things and that creating things can be fun.
 Crafts are a great way to encourage a love of learning.

 Remember, they’re not trying to win any prizes here, so even if their hand-crafted alien looks more like a chicken on a bad day, find specific things to praise (“I love how you colored the eyes pink – that’s just perfect for an alien!” or ”You worked really hard on sticking those leaves down – I admire your creativity.”).
-When kids first begin crafting they need positive feedback and they will naturally get better especially if you point out to them that _______ works really will if they do it this way.
+When kids first begin crafting they need positive feedback and they will naturally get better especially if you point out to them that something works really well when they do it that way.

 Hand Crafted Fairy Houses

-Getting outdoors does more than just keep kids away from the TV and gaming consol.
+Getting outdoors does more than just keep kids away from the TV and gaming console.
 Doctors say lack of exposure to sunshine is causing an increase in rickets – so tell them to get their fix and head out to the back of the yard… where the fairies are.
 One way to make sure the fairy folk keep coming back is to build them a cute fairy houses from twigs, sticks, cones – in fact as many natural items as you can find in your yard.
 We fairy houses look amazing with all natural elements, but if you want to attract A-lister fairies, you can even purchase teeny tiny doors and windows to stick on or make toadstools out of clay to line their path.
 This is a favorite of my spring crafts for kids because it is so fun to see what they come up with!